Puffin Love

 In a font meant to convince

-“Puffin Princess travels to Iceland
+“Puffin Princess travels Scotland

-To marry Icelandic Prince”
+To marry an Iceland Prince”

 In a special color edition